It’s Christmas again. Every year the same decorations? Not this time. Leave the old ornament box in the attic and let’s try something different.

 And from one extreme to the other.
 A few years ago my only decoration in December was a scented candle.
 Not even a posh one.
 Think AmbiPur instead of Diptyque.
 There has to be a balance point between over-the-top Christmas and that’s-just-sad Christmas.
 Don’t you think?
 That’s what I aim to do.

-Bling-free simple Christmas decorations
+Bling-free simple Christmas decorations for minimalists

-This year I let go perfection.
+This year I let go of perfection.
 No huge and symmetrically perfect tree.
 No shiny elaborate ornaments.
 And no glitter.
 Because once you touch glitter you have to live with it forever.
 Instead, let’s embrace the original colours of Christmas and deck the halls with evergreens — the simple way.

 Fireplace decoration with woodland botanicals and paper ornaments